siimon/sl-deviations-exporter/README.markdown

 # SL Deviations exporter

-This simple web app is a [Prometheus](http://prometheus.io) exporter that returns deviation statistics for given lines.
+This simple web app is a [Prometheus](http://prometheus.io) exporter that returns deviation statistics for given stations.
 The inteded usage is to have alerts if deviations goes beyond a specific time span.

 ## API Key